-This course covers the concepts and techniques of esthetics.
-Topics include safety, skin care, make-up, aromatherapy, massage, and superfluous hair removal.
-Upon completion, students should be able to perform professional skin care and make-up services.
+This course covers the techniques of esthetics in a comprehensive experience in a simulated salon setting.
+Topics include client consultation, facials, body treatments, hair removal, make-up applications, and color analysis.
+Upon completion, students should be able to safely and competently demonstrate esthetic services on clients in a salon setting.

-COS 121 Manicure/Nail Technology I
+Manicure/Nail Technology I